Kayckbr/DeadByNextbots/README.md

 Buffs:
-- Killer speed increased to 7%
+- Killer recover time from successfull hits increased to 50%
 - RedStain is hidden.
 - TerrorRadius is 64m.